What is Rational Recovery®?

 nor are they responsible for anyone else‘s abstinence.
 Addiction

-is the ultimate self-indulgence, and no marriage can survive
+is the ultimate self-indulgence, and no family bonds, marital or parent-child, can survive

 addiction.
-Addiction is more a betrayal of marital vows
+Addiction is a greater betrayal of marital vows

 than adultery, because the pleasure of addiction exceeds the pleasure of the biological bond between a man